A former child who loved the picture book "I Took the Blue Train" reflects on the blue train depicted in the book

 So, what was Kumano Station and the Full Moon train modeled after?

-First, judging from the fact that the Blue Train departs from platform 10, the depiction of the platform, and the appearance of trains other than the Blue Train,the model for the depiction of Kumano Stationis Tokyo Station.
-If the Blue Train was heading west from Tokyo Station on the Tokaido Main Line, it would have been the sleeper limited express "Izumo" and "Seto," or the sleeper express "Ginga," which were pulled by EF65 locomotives.
+First, considering that the Blue Train departs from platform 10, the depiction of the platform, and the appearance of trains other than the Blue Train, it can be inferred that the model for the depiction of Kumano Station is Tokyo Station

 However, even if Kumano Station is modeled after Tokyo Station, there are some inconsistencies with reality

-Blue trains departing from Tokyo Station are also pulled by a locomotive from the depot to Tokyo Station, where they change direction before departing.
-To change direction, the locomotive that pulled the passenger cars into the station is moved to the opposite side of the passenger cars (towards Osaka/Kyushu) and coupled to them before departure (*).Only after this re-attachment does the headmark bearing the train's name appear on the front of the train.
-In this work, the Mangetsu-go train enters Kumano Station with its headmark already visible, which differs from the depiction of a Blue train entering Tokyo Station in reality.
+Blue trains departing from Tokyo Station are also pulled by locomotives from the depot to Tokyo Station, where they are reversed before departing.
+To reverse direction, the locomotive that pulled the passenger cars into the station is turned to the opposite side of the passenger cars (towards Osaka/Kyushu) and coupled to them before departure (*)

-*From around 1988, the track for shunting was removed, so a different locomotive from the one that pulled the train to Tokyo Station was coupled to the Osaka side of the passenger cars, and the train departed towards Osaka.
+*Since around 1988, the tracks for shunting locomotives had been removed, so a different locomotive from the one that had pulled the train to Tokyo Station was coupled to the Osaka side of the passenger cars, and the train departed towards Osaka

 However, this is not a major contradiction.
 This is a fictional story, and it is easy to imagine that they did not bother to faithfully depict something as insignificant in the story as the locomotive turning around